Solidarity with Vieques from Guam

 More than 31,000 troops from the US Navy, and forces from NATO countries Canada, France, Denmark, Germany, and Great Britain, initiated bombing on Monday from land, sea and air in and around Vieques, Puerto Rico, as well as amphibious invasions by troops on the coasts of Vieques.
 Over 30 ships will participate in these exercises, which are to last until October 28.

-After bombing in Puerto Rico, the ships are destined for the Persian Gulf.
 Early Tuesday morning Vieques activists went onto the bombing range and are remaining there as 'human shields' to prevent the Navy from bombing.

 As of Wednesday October 18, the U.S. Navy continued to bomb from ship to shore, even as Viequenses who entered the bombing range still remained there.